SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ####### primitiveness

 Arrays are generally primitives in different programming languages, though they differ on syntax and what they call them.
+In C# and Java, the builtin static arrays are objects, and thus must be created using the new operator.

 ####### possibilities